 Treatment

 Corrective BOAS surgery can be carried out to address the various conditions that can occur.
-There are two main procedures that we perform during surgery, these are; nares resection (widening of the nostrils) and palatoplasty (shortening and thinning the soft palate) .
+There are two main types of procedure that we perform during surgery, these are; nares resection (widening of the nostrils) and palatoplasty (shortening and thinning the soft palate) .
 Many dogs require both of these procedures during their surgery.
 Additionally some patients might require laryngeal saccule resection, tonsillectomy and only rarely laryngeal resection.
-It is important to note that there are some components of the BOAS syndrome that can not always be addressed by simple surgery, such as hypoplastic trachea (smaller windpipe) or aberrant nasal turbinates ( bigger chunks of cartilage inside your dog’s nose)
+It is important to note that there are some components of the BOAS syndrome that can not always be addressed by a simple procedure, such as hypoplastic trachea (smaller windpipe) or aberrant nasal turbinates ( bigger chunks of cartilage inside your dog’s nose)

 Prognosis